ak15199/rop/README.md

     # pip install numpy

 as the super user to install.
+On the off-chance that the installation gets a hiccup, numpy is pretty well documented and you should be able to figure it out.

-To get started, update dpyinfo.py to suit your configuration, start the OPC service and connect your array.
+To get started, update dpyinfo.py to suit your display configuration, start the OPC service and connect your array.
 Then run:

     % python art.py